A mudroom is ideal for organizing homeowner’s “stuff”.

 Remember when the mud room was just a place for muddy boots, kids’ backpacks and dirty towels to wipe the dog’s paws?
 That’s in the past.
 Welcome to the new “mud room.”

-With all the “stuff” people have now, today’s mud room has evolved into a place to organize practically everything that goes into a busy family’s day-to-day living.
+With all the “stuff” people have now, today’s mud room is the place to organize most everything that goes into a busy family’s day-to-day living.

-The mud room is typically the first place your client enters when they walk through the door, usually from the garage, where keys and bags are dropped and jackets taken off.
+The mud room is typically the first place your client enters when they walk through the door.
+They usually come in from the garage and drop keys and bags and take off jackets.

 The Mudroom Serves as a Transitional Space Between the Outdoors and the Indoors